 Given the limited scale of the improvised racecourse, the petrol thirst was not totally quenched for the hardcore fans, but the general public was given a little taster, a dress rehearsal of what they could enjoy if provisions are eventually made for the Club to stage regular practice runs and demonstrations.
 “We firmly stand against road racing, so everything must happen in a secluded and cleared area,” Michel affirms.

 The Club cannot stress enough the need for a ‘supervised environment’ as they condemn wild races on public thoroughfares, after ‘Fast & Furious’ style clandestine night time races have become a tragic reality in several countries.
-The dangers there lie not just in the possibility of involving unaware road users into reckless driving accidents, but most critically, in the state of the asphalt and its eventual bumps cracks and potholes, while every dedicated racetrack is thoroughly checked and repaired before any event, the tarmac composition is engineered for optimum friction, tyres and soft bumpers are positioned at every hotspot, and race marshals are on the lookout for potential hazards, ready to intervene and suspend the race in case of any serious accidents, with paramedics on stand-by.
+The dangers there lie not just in the possibility of involving unaware road users into reckless driving boston car accident cases, but most critically, in the state of the asphalt and its eventual bumps cracks and potholes, while every dedicated racetrack is thoroughly checked and repaired before any event, the tarmac composition is engineered for optimum friction, tyres and soft bumpers are positioned at every hotspot, and race marshals are on the lookout for potential hazards, ready to intervene and suspend the race in case of any serious accidents, with paramedics on stand-by.

 That’s why we often witness professional pilots escape spectacular tailspins virtually unscathed, and we accept that similar dynamics would almost certainly cause fatalities if they were to unfold on the road.
 However, this sport still implies a statistically higher rate of injury than other activities on wheels, and the importance of training and practice must never be underestimated, so that a budding pilot can learn how to manage speed.